Kofen/PoE_Ethernet_GPIB_Adapter/README.md

 ## How to compile

-The easiest is for compilation with PlatformIO, from the [SW](/SW) directory.
+The easiest is compilation with PlatformIO, from the [SW](/SW) directory.
+There are separate targets for the VXI-11 and Prologix versions.

 ## License